dhalloop7/Firestore-Flutter-Demo/README.md

 ## Getting Started

-This project is a starting point for a Flutter application with Firestore.
+This project is a starting point for a Flutter application with Firestore Realtime Database.